 d. the information in the email account cannot be reasonably obtained by any other means (e.g. via TRIM); and

 e. the need for the information cannot wait until the user is able to be consulted.

-(46) The Director, Information Technology or their nominated delegate will also forward a notice to the user of the action taken and provide advice of the information that has been released.
+(46) The Chief Information and Digital Officer or their nominated delegate will also forward a notice to the user of the action taken and provide advice of the information that has been released.
 If the user believes the action taken with respect to official University information was inappropriate, they should initially raise the matter with their supervisor, Dean , or the relevant Deputy Vice-Chancellor.
 The University's complaints procedures are also available if the matter cannot be resolved.
 If the user is of the view that their privacy has been breached by this action they may request an Internal Review in accordance with the Privacy Management Plan.

 a.
 Whether the email described was sent or received by a nominated University student email address at the date and time indicated; and